Urban Nature Park

 Making it happen

 If you would like to be more involved in FOGWAM, we would welcome you as part of the Management Committee.
 Input into activity planning, dreaming up public events and telling people about whats going on.
-We meet monthly, always over a cup of tea.
-If you would like to know more email our Chairperson Teo at firstname.lastname@example.org
+We meet 4times/year If you would like to know more join us at the AGM or email email@example.com

 We are a voluntary group.
 If you would like to help please contact any member of the managment Committee or email firstname.lastname@example.org